Leaf-Agriculture/docs/docs/operations_sample_output.md

 individual files (uploaded, merged or uploaded).
 If the operation contains more than one individual file, another key is added to the resource, the `"sources"` key, that is a list of individual file ids.
-If the operations was created by an upload on the /batch endpoint, the `"batchId"` key will be added to the resource with the corresponding uuid.
+If the operation was created by an upload on the `/batch` endpoint, the `"batchId"` key will be added to the resource with the corresponding uuid.